CZ-NIC/knot/doc/operation.rst

    a rollover is triggered while another is in progress, it waits until the first one is finished.

+The ZSK rollover is performed with Pre-publish method, KSK rollvoer uses Double-Signature scheme, as described in :rfc:`6781`.

 .. _DNSSEC KSK rollover example:

 KSK rollover example